 When are the sessions?

-Please refer to my class timetable for session times and venues
+Please refer to my class timetable for session times and venues.
+I will be adding new classes in 2019.

 As each term-time course becomes available to book you will find availability here: